binkley/modern-java-practices/README.md

-Note that many features for which in Java one would use code generation (_eg_, Lombok's [`@Getter`](https://projectlombok.org/features/GetterSetter) or [`@ToString`](https://www.projectlombok.org/features/ToString)), can be built-in language features in other languages such as Kotlin (_eg_, [properties](https://kotlinlang.org/docs/reference/properties.html) or [data classes](https://kotlinlang.org/docs/reference/data-classes.html)).
+Note that many features for which in Java one would use code generation (_eg_, Lombok's [`@Getter`](https://projectlombok.org/features/GetterSetter) or [`@ToString`](https://www.projectlombok.org/features/ToString)), can be built-in language features in other languages such as Kotlin or Scala (_eg_, [properties](https://kotlinlang.org/docs/reference/properties.html) or [data classes](https://kotlinlang.org/docs/reference/data-classes.html)).